 Live stream producers are increasingly crucial crew members in today’s media production industry due to the rise in demand for Virtual and Live Stream Events.
-This is especially so in the current midst of the Coronavirus (COVID-19) pandemic as some countries and cities are still imposing restrictions on live stream video or on-set production shooting.

 Live stream producers, or live producers, play an important role in video production both in management and creative capacities.